Air Quality and Health Information

 Ozone Particle Pollution

-51-100 Moderate Limited Health Notice.
-Sensitive people should consider reducing prolonged or heavy exertion.
+51-100 Moderate Sensitive people should consider reducing prolonged or heavy exertion.
 Watch for symptoms such as coughing or shortness of breath.
-These are signs to take it easy.
-YELLOW 55-70 12.1-35.4
+These are signs to take it a little easier.
+Yellow 55-70 9.1-35.4

-101-150 Unhealthy for Sensitive Groups Health Notice.
-People with heart or lung disease, the elderly, teenagers and children should reduce prolonged or heavy exertion.
-It is okay to be active outside, but take more breaks and do less intense activities.
+101-150 Unhealthy for Sensitive Groups People with respiratory or heart disease, older adults, those who work outdoors, teenagers, and children should reduce prolonged or heavy exertion.
+It is okay to be outside, but take more breaks and do less intense activities.
 Watch for symptoms such as coughing or shortness of breath.
 Asthmatics should follow their action plans and keep quick relieve meds handy.
-Those with heart disease should watch for palpitations, shortness of breath or unusual fatigue and contact your health provider of necessary.
-ORANGE 71-85 35.5-55.4
+Those with heart disease should watch for symptoms such as palpitations, shortness of breath or unusual fatigue and contact your health provider of necessary.
+Orange 71-85 35.5-55.4

-151-200 Unhealthy Health Advisory.
-People with heart or lung disease, the elderly, teenagers and children should avoid prolonged or heavy exertion and consider moving activities indoors or rescheduling.
+151-200 Unhealthy People with heart or lung disease, older adults, teenagers and children should avoid prolonged or heavy exertion and consider moving activities indoors or rescheduling.
 Everyone else should reduce prolonged or heavy exertion.
 Take more breaks during all outdoor activities.
-RED 86-105 55.5-150.4
+Red 86-105 55.5-125.4

-201-300 Very Unhealthy Health Alert.
-People with respiratory or heart disease, the elderly, teenagers and children should avoid any outdoor activity.
+201-300 Very Unhealthy People with respiratory or heart disease, older adults, teenagers and children should avoid any outdoor activity.
 Move activities indoors or reschedule to a time when air quality is better.
 Everyone else should avoid prolonged or heavy exertion.
 Consider moving activities indoors or rescheduling to a time when air quality is better.
-PURPLE >105 >150.4
+Purple 106-200 125.5-225.4

 Visit AirNow for more AQI information.